 I see you at the festival and the mall and the amusement park.
 Crowds and smells and lack of diaper changing stations for grown people and heat (which causes his skin to break out) and stares (which honestly, I’m over) and outbursts and my aching back from carrying my child his whole life prohibit many of these outings.

-I see you at the museum and the library – two environments that would not appreciate my child’s loud outbursts or licks – yes, licks, that’s how he gets to know many people.
+I see you at the museum and the library – two environments that would not appreciate my child’s loud outbursts or licks – yes, licks, that’s how he greets new people.

-I see you pouring over college applications, visiting campus’s, and getting teary eyed over the prospect of your child leaving, and I weep over the lack of future options and contemplate which state (or country) we should move to for the best shot at something – anything other than him watching Veggie Tales in my basement forever.
+I see you pouring over college applications, visiting campuses, and getting teary-eyed over the prospect of your child leaving, and I weep over the lack of future options and contemplate which state (or country) we should move to for the best shot at something – anything other than him watching Veggie Tales in my basement forever.

 I know, I chose this.